Law Offices of Phil Horowitz

 About this office:

-Phil Horowitz has represented employees for 29 years.
+Phil Horowitz has represented employees for over 30 years.
 Mr. Horowitz has litigated hundreds of cases since 1983, including wrongful termination cases, sexual harassment cases, and cases for unpaid wages, overtime, commissions and stock options.
 He also serves as a mediator, helping wrongful termination lawyers and their clients settle their disputes.
 Mr. Horowitz has also appeared before the appellate courts, including in the landmark California Supreme Court case of Reno v.
 Baird and the leading case on summary judgment motions in employment cases, Nazir v.
 United Airlines.

 Mr. Horowitz was Chair of the Labor and Employment Law Section of the State Bar of California from 2007 to 2008.
 He served from 2003 to 2005 as Chair of the California Employment Lawyers Association, the statewide association of lawyers who represent employees, and continues on its Board.
 Mr. Horowitz also volunteer teaches trial advocacy at Stanford University and University of San Francisco Law Schools.